-Transferring after one year

-We expect students transferring to Allegheny after attending one year at another institution may have one introductory course; in some cases, they may also be transferring in a second or third introductory course and/or a 300-level course.
+Transferring after one year We expect students transferring to Allegheny after attending one year at another institution may have one introductory course; in some cases, they may also be transferring in a second or third introductory course and/or a 300-level course.
 We do not recommend taking more than two computer science courses with a lab (with an exception of the Junior Seminar) in one semester.
 Taking an Innovation Seminar, in addition to two 100/200/300/400 computer science courses with a lab is appropriate.

-Below you will find a roadmap of the Computer Science major and minor requirements as you make progress towards your degree at Allegheny College
+Below you will find a roadmap of the Computer Science major and minor requirements as you make progress towards your degree at Allegheny College MAJORS MINORS

-MAJORS MINORS Year 1 at Allegheny Complete remaining CMPSC 100-level introductory courses if necessary (majors need 3: Complete CMPSC 100-level introductory course if necessary (minors need 2: CMPSC 100 and CMPSC 101 or 102) Take 1 additional course at CMPSC 200/300-level Year 2 at Allegheny Take 2-3 CMPSC 200-level courses Take 1-2 CMPSC 300-level courses (majors need 2, one in each category) Take Innovation Seminars (CMPSC 480 in the fall semester and CMPSC 481 in the spring semester) Enroll in CMPSC 580, Junior Seminar (spring semester only) • Take 1-2 CMPSC 200/300/400-level courses (minors need 12 credits at or above 200-level)

-Year 3 at Complete remaining CMPSC 200/300-level courses if necessary Take any remaining CMPSC courses to reach minor requirement of 20 credits Allegheny Take a CMPSC 400-level Advanced course in the fall semester (only offered in the fall) Take CMPSC 600, Senior Thesis I in the fall semester Take CMPSC 610, Senior Thesis II in the spring semester Take any remaining CMPSC courses to reach major requirement of 52 credits
+Year 1 at Allegheny Complete remaining CMPSC 100-level introductory courses if necessary (majors need 3: Complete CMPSC 100-level introductory course if necessary (minors need 2: CMPSC 100 and CMPSC 101 or 102) Take 1 additional course at CMPSC 200/300-level Year 2 at Allegheny Take 2-3 CMPSC 200-level courses Take 1-2 CMPSC 300-level courses (majors need 2, one in each category) Take Innovation Seminars (CMPSC 480 in the fall semester and CMPSC 481 in the spring semester) Enroll in CMPSC 580, Junior Seminar (spring semester only) • Take 1-2 CMPSC 200/300/400-level courses (minors need 12 credits at or above 200-level) Year 3 at Allegheny Complete remaining CMPSC 200/300-level courses if necessary Take a CMPSC 400-level Advanced course in the fall semester (only offered in the fall) Take CMPSC 600, Senior Thesis I in the fall semester Take CMPSC 610, Senior Thesis II in the spring semester Take any remaining CMPSC courses to reach major requirement of 52 credits Take any remaining CMPSC courses to reach minor requirement of 20 credits